 The electronic control valve at the top of the tank(s) “keeps track” of the gallons that it treats and uses.
 When it reaches a programmed number, it will automatically put itself through a 1½ hour regeneration process.

-This process happens between 12-2 am on a single-tank control valve or at any time during the day on a twin-tank control valve.
+This process happens between 12-2 am on a single-tank control valve or at any time of the day on a twin-tank control valve.

 What about salt-free conditioners?